Been to Hell Lately? A Few Profess They Have and Miraculously Returned to Tell Us All About It.

 There other types of testimonies which sadly draws even Christian's attention and they pure deception.

 Out-of Body Phenomenon.

 The only reason I mention the OBE is that it is more commonly found within the non-Christian community such as New Age, Eastern Mysticism and the like.
-The book and video by Dr. Moody address this phenomenon as part of his "Christian" research which uses "believers" testimonies.
+The book and video by Dr. Moody addresses this phenomenon as part of his Christian research which uses believers testimonies.
 I absolutely do not claim to be an expert or even well educated in this field but when I address the NDE, it is the massive inconsistencies of these testimonies as compared to the Word of God that has stirred me to action.